404notDeeksha/javascript-interview-questions/README.md

 9. ### What is Hoisting?

-   Hoisting is a *Js mechanism* where interpreter appears to *move declarations of variables, functions, classes or imports* to the *top of their scope* before code is executed. <ul> <li>It means certain variables, functions can be accessed before they are actually declared in code. <li>**Variable Declarations** : Only declarations are hoisted & not initializations. <li> **Function Declarations**: These are fully hoisted, both function's name & body are available throughout the scope where they are declared.<li> **Class Declarations**: They are hoisted but not initialized, so referencing them before their declaration causes a ReferenceError.</ul><br/> Note: Hoisted means the code runs well at that point of flow (mostly declarations- let,var,const). <br/> It makes code more flexible & readable.  <br/> <br/> **Function Hoisting**:
+   Hoisting is a *Js mechanism* where interpreter appears to *move declarations of variables, functions, classes or imports* to the *top of their scope* before code is executed. <ul> <li>It means certain variables, functions can be accessed before they are actually declared in code.  <li>**Variable Declarations** : Only declarations are hoisted & not initializations. <li> **Function Declarations**: These are fully hoisted, both function's name & body are available throughout the scope where they are declared.<li> **Class Declarations**: They are hoisted but not initialized, so referencing them before their declaration causes a ReferenceError.</ul> <br/> **Function Hoisting**:
    ```js
    foo(); // "Hello"
    function foo() {
    console.log("Hello");
    }
    ```
+   > Hoisted means the code runs well at that point of flow (mostly declarations- let,var,const).
+   It makes code more flexible & readable.
+   When variables are declared, memory is assigned to them at top of their scope (Memory allocation phase). var gets undefined & let,const 's memory cant be used, thus Temporal Dead Zone.

 10. ### What are stages of Js Code processing?